-On the Occasion of the Inauguration of the Academic Year of the Pon- tifical University of the Holy Cross, Rome (October 9, 2019)
+On the Occasion of the Inauguration of the Academic Year at the Pontifical University of the Holy Cross, Basilica of Sant’Apollinare, Rome (October 3, 2022)

 After the descent of the Holy Spirit at Pentecost, after the rushing wind and the tongues of fire, the first thing the Apostles do is both miraculous and simple: they speak.
 The first consequence of the coming of the Holy Spirit is the word.
 The Apostles speak.
 And they speak not according to their own ideas or according to what people want or expect to hear, but according to what the Holy Spirit gives them power to say.

 We do not know exactly what they said at that first moment, but we do know that they spoke the truth, because the Holy Spirit, as our Lord said to the Apostles at the Last Supper, is the “Spirit of truth” (Jn16:13).
 It is He who leads us to the whole truth.
 It is He who, as we have just read in the Gospel (Jn 14:26), teaches us and reminds us of what Jesus himself said.
 He is the one who leads us to share the truth with others.

 In this Pontifical University of the Holy Cross, we are committed to the work of education, which is at the service of the truth.
 The university exists to communicate the truth, to transmit the truth to a new generation, to spread the truth to others.
 This university exists to transmit the truths of divine revelation, which we ourselves have received from previous generations.